speechki-book/speechki-open-api/hermes/index.md

 `url`: required field for the URL address of the text document.
 Supports **DOCX** and **PDF** formats.
 It is recommended to upload files without pictures and tables.

-`type_productions` supports two options: `client` - is mean that the client is independently working on the book.
-If this field is not used, our system will set a default value for type_productions for your Customer.
+`type_productions` supports two options: `client` is used if the client is working on the book independently (without Ызуусолш putsource options).
+If this field is not filled, our system will set a default value for this field.

 `details`: required dictionary with settings: